Blog

 What is an IME for a VA Disability Claim?

-When you file a claim with the VA for disability benefits, you will start the process by filling out an application, which you can print and mail or drop off in person at your regional VA office.
-This application gets the ball rolling with the VA, prompting them to review your claim and move towards a decision.
+When you file a claim with the VA for disability benefits, you will start the process by filling out an application, which you can file online, print and mail, or drop off in person at your regional VA office, or fax to the VA.
+This application gets the ball rolling with the VA, prompting them to review your claim and move toward a decision.
 Before they reach their decision, though, there are a few more steps to take.

 After you have filed your claim, your regional VA office will have you come in for a Compensation & Pension (C&P) exam.
 The C&P exam gets the VA acquainted with your military medical records, your symptoms, and the impact of your disability on your everyday life.
 The data and information gathered by the VA during a C&P exam play a key role in the outcome of your claim.
 If you fail to show up for your C&P exam, the VA will deny your claim by default.